 I am an applied labor and public economist with broad interests.
 My current work in labor incorporates insights from behavioral economics and also examines the effects of occupational licensing and monopsony power.
 I also have work on the interactions between labor unions and firms, workers, and the public transfer system.
 My other work in public economics focuses on the effects of tax credits to purchase health insurance on financial well-being, the effects of SNAP work requirements on household finance, as well as the effects of place-based development and housing policies.
-Before attending Cornell, I was a Senior Research Assistant at the Federal Reserve Board Consumer and Community Development Research section.
+Before starting at NHH, I received my PhD from Cornell University.

 PhD in Policy Analysis and Management, 2021